Publishers Are Investing in Better Video Game Stories

 “And a big part of that I think is a willful interest in the dev community to push beyond simply empowerment narratives.
 We’re not just making games that are about having a jetpack, or being super-strong, or being able to shoot 100 dudes in the head.
 I mean, all those things can be really fun, and we are continuing to shoot dudes in the head, but we’re also trying to do other things now.
 We have games like Journey, like Life is Strange, Edith Finch, that are weird, that are odd, and that aren’t hinging completely on the coolness of flying, but are rather actually trying to talk about real human experiences,” Garriss says.

 So, why is all of this important to players?
 For one thing, it is vital to see creative minds and various development studios working their best to shape such edgy and intricate narrative paths for a single video game experience.
 It’s a fine road to innovation in video games, and we need innovation, especially in terms of story-telling.
 More importantly, this is not an indie endeavor.
-We are seeing more and big-name publishers like Sony and Square Enix putting their money into such stories (well, okay forget Square Enix).
+We are seeing more big-name publishers like Sony and Square Enix putting their money into such stories (well, okay forget Square Enix).

 [Source: Gamesindustry.biz]